grant-king/ML_progress/log.md

 **Thoughts:** I'm going back through the JavaScript animation tutorials on KhanAcademy so I can start with their advanced JS animation tutorials soon.
 I haven't looked at JavaScript much in the last 4 years.
 So far it is easy to skip through and just complete the unit challenges to get a refresher on the basics of Processing JS and JS in general.
 I hope the advanced animation course will help as I get ready to do more with Pillow, OpenCV, and Pygame.

+May 21, 2019

+**Today's Progress:** TPTM SQLite3 day 2.
+Started flower price multi-site Scrapy project.

+**Thoughts:** I started work on the next Scrapy project.
+This will be the first to have multiple spiders for scraping different domains.
+I think flower strain names and prices among local dispensaries would be a good multi-site thing to scrape.

+I feel like I'd really benefit from knowing how to use Chrome developer tools better.

 # **Links to work:**
 ## Jupyter Notebooks
 #### Movie JSON EDA